 Before our yurting trip on the coast, we stayed in a yurt overnight in a local campground so that we all had an idea of what to expect.
 We practiced for tent trips in our backyard, explaining that we needed to be quiet because tent walls are so thin.
 (We were tempted to get a huge, multi-room tent because our family is so big, but this 6-person tent gives us plenty of space.)

 If selling all your stuff and traveling the country in an RV or backpacking through Europe with your family sounds like a dream, practice it first.

 That said, we have essentials that must come with us.
-Snacks, water bottles for each person and certain multi-purpose remedies are at the top of the list.
+Snacks, stainless steel water bottles for each person and certain multi-purpose remedies (find my top 7 natural camping essentials here) are at the top of the list.
 Most melt downs are caused by someone who’s hungry, thirsty or hurt, so I try to cover those bases.